-Today, the 486 Clover Patch Jerseys average +51 GJPI (Jersey Production Index).
-The herd is number one in Ohio and number two in the nation for GJPI with half the herd above 52, and the highest number at 133!
+Today, the 486 Clover Patch Jerseys are number one in Ohio and number two in the nation for GJPI with half the herd well above 52, and the highest number at 133!

-In fact, the Clover Patch Jerseys are second only to Trans Ova Genetics in terms of their national performance index — something the Kozaks accomplished in their adult and springing herd without a single embryo transplant, although they did more recently flush and IVF two top cows with new calves on the ground.
+In fact, the Clover Patch Jerseys are second only to Trans Ova Genetics in terms of their national performance index — something the Kozaks accomplished in their adult and springing herd without a single embryo transfer, although they did more recently flush and IVF a top cow with new calves on the ground.

-The Kozaks genomic test all offspring, and Alan uses the highest cheese merit bulls with an eye for traits that produce cows that are easy keepers, cows that last and have milkable udders.
+The Kozaks genomic test all offspring, and Alan breeds for high component pounds and udder conformation.
+He uses the highest cheese merit bulls with an eye for traits that produce cows that are easy keepers, cows that last and have milkable udders.
 They’ve also incorporated the A2A2.

 Alan observes how genomics have rapidly moved the top stock into a smaller sampling of the breed.
 By the time producers have the information, it changes, he says.
 Clover Patch had the highest bull one test, and then the next it was another of their bulls that put him in second.
 Despite the rollercoaster, Alan uses genomics as a tool in developing lines and to break down traits.